buditanrim/buditanrim.github.io/_posts/2020-08-24-collaboration-ground.md

 How can we encourage people to contribute to design systems?
 That was a big question we had last year.

-I published a [medium article](medium-link) where I share our behind the scene, issues we found after creating design systems, and how we tackle them.
+I published a [medium article][medium-link] where I share our behind the scene, issues we found after creating design systems, and how we tackle them.

 {% include img-caption.html
 url="/img/post/2020/08/bazaar-collab-ground.jpg"